7 Tips for Home Solar Battery Storage

-Going forward, the vast majority of solar & battery systems will maintain a grid connection, as going off-grid requires lots of extra solar & battery capacity (which means substantially higher cost) to get your home through the worst weather days.
-Instead, most solar homes with batteries will be largely energy independent on a day-to-day basis, but will still rely on the grid to ‘fill in the gaps’ when their locally generated (and stored) energy falls short.
+Going forward, the vast majority of solar & battery systems will maintain a grid connection, as going off-grid requires lots of additional solar & battery capacity (which means substantially higher cost) to get your home through the worst weather days.
+Instead, most solar dwellings with batteries will be mostly energy independent on a day-to-day basis, but will still rely on the grid to ‘fill in the gaps’ when their locally generated (and stored) power falls short.

 3. Most battery products out there have lithium chemistry

 Lithium has quickly emerged as the battery chemistry type of choice for home energy storage.
 Lithium batteries are already in mass production for things like household electronics, electric vehicles, and various other applications, making them an obvious choice for companies looking to get into the quickly expanding energy storage space.

 The only viable alternative that is similarly already in mass production is lead batteries, but because of their characteristics and specifications, lead batteries remain better suited for off-grid applications rather than grid-connected.
 A handful of companies have tried to introduce alternative batteries into space, but none have so far managed to find a way to compete with lithium on both performance and price.

 4. Know the difference between ‘nominal capacity’ and ‘usable capacity.’

 Most batteries can’t fully discharge the energy that they hold without being damaged, so they’ve always got some ‘in reserve’.
 This ‘reserve’ energy is no use to you; it may as well not be there because you can’t ever use it.